Call for Participation to MCH2022

 What copyright license will you publish the content under?

 As a rule, it will be CC-BY.
-If your content proposal includes copyright context (such as a film clip) presented to the audience, we will obviously not publish it and your own license choices will apply.
+If your content proposal revolves around differently licensed content (such as a movie screening) presented to the audience, we will obviously not publish it and your own license choices will apply (if acceptable to us).
 Otherwise, exceptions are unlikely to be made since we want to record and stream content under a uniform license regime and having more than one is a pain for the volunteers who make this happen.

 What if I don't want my submission to be recorded or streamed?